LordNed/Winditor/docs/tutorials/text/text.md

 This tutorial will go over Winditor's integrated text editor.

 ## Opening the Text Editor
 In order to use the text editor, you must have a Game Root set in the Options menu.
-To set those up, see the [Getting Started](../basics/gettingstarted.html) guide.
+To set that up, see the [Getting Started](../basics/gettingstarted.html) guide.

 To open the editor, go to Tools -> Text Editor: